Skip to content

 • Comfy dtype: INT

-• The optimal number of colors determined by the algorithm.
+• The optimal number of colors (clusters) determined by the algorithm for the input image.

 • Python dtype: int